Introduction

 Zircon Industries – Liquid Heat Conveyor Belt Deicer

 Liquid Heat stands out because it is built for conveyor belt deicing and ice prevention across belts, rollers, idlers, chutes, switches, and truck beds.
 It remains sprayable in extreme cold and can be paired with automated or manual sprayers for consistent freeze-control application.
-It is compatible with automated deicer spray systems, eliminating human error and product waste.
+It can be paired with automated deicer spray systems or manual sprayers.
+Automated systems can improve application consistency, reduce manual variability, and limit unnecessary spraying when properly installed, programmed, and maintained.

 Benetech BT955++ – Freeze Conditioning De-Icer